thomaslienbacher/bf-interpreter/README.md

 # Brainfuck Interpreter

-A Brainfuck interpreter written in Rust
+A [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) interpreter written in Rust with error handling, e.g. throws an error if brackets aren't matching.

 ### How to use
 * `bf-interpreter.exe <FILE>` where FILE is the Brainfuck program to be run